Construction – it’s a woman’s job

 We need to make positive steps to make construction more attractive to all.

-That’s why we are developing our Construction Ambassador programme (External link - Opens in a new tab or window), so that young people can hear first-hand about what the industry is really like.
-We are also developing Go Construct (External link - Opens in a new tab or window) and an industry-wide campaign to highlight to young people the exciting opportunities available.
+That’s why we are developing our Construction Ambassador programme, so that young people can hear first-hand about what the industry is really like.
+We are also developing Go Construct and an industry-wide campaign to highlight to young people the exciting opportunities available.

 On top of that, I would like to see an investment in digital skills.
 That will help us become more effective, but it will also help young people see that modern construction is a forward-looking industry that is relevant to the world in which they have grown up.